Tri For Preservation 2014

-The Cape Elizabeth Land Trust and Noyes, Hall & Allen Insurance, are pleased to present the 3rd Annual Tri for Preservation Sprint Triathlon, Duathlon and Aquabike on Sunday, August 18, 2013 at Crescent Beach State Park in Cape Elizabeth.
-Register here.
+The Cape Elizabeth Land Trust and Noyes, Hall & Allen Insurance, are pleased to present the 4th Annual Tri for Preservation Sprint Triathlon, Duathlon and Aquabike on Sunday, August 17, 2014 at 7:30am at Crescent Beach State Park in Cape Elizabeth.

-The duathlon (run-bike-run) features a 1.5-mile out and back run on the hard-packed dirt fire road along Crescent Beach, a 14.5-mile bike and a 3.0-mile finishing run to the finish line.
-Register here.
+The duathlon (run-bike-run) features a 1.1-mile out and back run on the hard-packed dirt fire road along Crescent Beach, a 14.5-mile bike and a 3.0-mile finishing run to the finish line.

 Maine Senior Games Qualifier

 The Tri for Preservation also plays host to the Maine Senior Games with the triathlon serving as a state-qualifying event for the national competition.
-Athletes aged 50 as of December 31, 2011 are welcome participants.
-Register here.
+Athletes aged 45 as of December 31, 2014 are welcome participants.

-Following the race, the Cape Elizabeth Land Trust and the Cape Elizabeth Lions Club will host a beachside pancake breakfast for all our athletes.
-The breakfast, sponsored by Hannaford Supermarkets, will be followed by an awards ceremony.
+Following the race, the Cape Elizabeth Land Trust and the Cape Elizabeth Lions Club will host a beachside Wild Blueberry pancake breakfast for all our athletes.
+The breakfast, sponsored by the Wild Blueberry Association of North America, will be followed by an awards ceremony.
 Since your registration includes a day pass (one pass per registered athlete) to Crescent Beach, we encourage you to make a day of it and enjoy the beauty of Cape Elizabeth.

 The Tri for Preservation is presented by Noyes Hall & Allen insurance, an independent Maine insurance agency, benefits the Cape Elizabeth Land Trust's efforts to preserve natural woodlands, marshes, farmlands and shore lands for the enjoyment of this, and future generations.